 The national solar financial incentive in Australia has been around for almost a decade, making solar cheaper to buy for Australian homeowners.
 The advertised prices that you see for solar power in Australia include the financial incentive already.
 The solar installer will claim the financial incentive on your behalf when you buy the system, so you just pay what they advertise.
 Simple.
 This is a federal scheme.

-However, as of 1 July 2019 the Victorian government announced their own state-level rebate scheme on top of the existing federal scheme.
+However, the Victorian government also has their own state-level rebate scheme on top of the existing federal scheme.

 Are you eligible?